hacker-volodya/tvm-spec/README.md

 | -------- | -------------
 | 0        | [cp0.json](./cp0.json)

-JSON Schema of specifications is available in [schema.json](./schema.json). [quicktype.io](https://app.quicktype.io/) can be used to generate wrappers for specific programming language.
+JSON Schema of specifications is available in [schema.json](./schema.json).
+Generators such as [quicktype.io](https://app.quicktype.io/) can be used to generate wrappers for specific programming language.

 Based on [instructions.csv](https://github.com/ton-community/ton-docs/blob/main/docs/learn/tvm-instructions/instructions.csv).